 Between 1996 and 2014 he chaired the commission for climate, tourism and recreation of the International Society of Biometeorology and he was vice-president of the International Society of Biometeorology between 2006 and 2007.
 Since 2016 he has been the chairman or the German Society for the advancement of medical-meteorological research.

-Rupa Kumar Kolli is the Chief of World Climate Applications and Services Division in WMO Secretariat, Geneva, Switzerland.
-His responsibilities include supporting the implementation of the World Climate Services Programme (WCSP), enhancing national capacities, coordinating regional and global networks of climate service providers, user liaison in climate-sensitive sectors, and research-operations linkages.
-He made significant contributions to the development of Regional Climate Centres (RCCs) and Regional and National Climate Outlook Forums (RCOFs/NCOFs), which are recognized to be key operational elements of the Global Framework for Climate Services (GFCS) which he actively supports as a WMO priority, mainly focusing on the development of its Climate Services Information System (CSIS) pillar including through the implementation of externally funded projects focusing on climate services at the regional and national scales.
+Prior to his current position, Dr Kolli had served as the Chief of World Climate Applications and Services Division at World Meteorological Organization, Geneva, Switzerland.
+While at WMO, he supported the implementation of the World Climate Services Programme (WCSP), enhancing national capacities, coordinating regional and global networks of climate service providers, user liaison in climate-sensitive sectors, and research-operations linkages.
+He had made significant contributions to the development of Regional Climate Centres (RCCs) and Regional and National Climate Outlook Forums (RCOFs/NCOFs), which are recognized to be key operational elements of the Global Framework for Climate Services (GFCS).
+He had led the development of the Climate Services Information System (CSIS) pillar of the GFCS, including through the implementation of externally funded projects focusing on climate services at the regional and national scales.

 Glenn McGregor is a Professor of Climatology and Principal of Ustinov College at Durham University, in the United Kingdom.
 Glenn’s research explores the relationship between atmospheric circulation and surface environmental processes and the extent to which weather patterns, air mass types and modes of atmospheric circulation (e.g. ENSO, NAO) might influence the intra-seasonal to inter-annual variability of health outcomes.
 This interest manifests itself most strongly in the field of Biometeorology, the discipline concerned with understanding the relationship between atmospheric processes and living organisms.
 Within this field Glenn is particularly interested in the impacts of extreme heat and cold events on human health (mortality and morbidity) and the extent to which short to medium term weather/climate forecasts can be used in heat and cold event risk management.